Flux Core vs MIG Welder — Which is the Best Option?

 The Advantages of MIG Welding

-• MIG makes it easier to see the weld pool during use.
+Better Visibility: Easier to see the weld pool during operation.

 The Disadvantages of MIG Welding